Course Materials. Simplified.

 Students with approved accommodations for accessible materials should contact the college's Disability Services Provider.
 You can direct them to the appropriate contact information on the college's website.

-The student and/or school is responsible for returning the physical textbooks.
+Yes.
+The student and/or school is responsible for returning the physical textbooks to VitalSource.
 Unreturned textbooks will not allow for Opt-Out.
-Digital textbooks will be removed automatically when opting out.
+Digital textbooks will be removed automatically when opting out or if a student drops a class.